abhisheksingh-7/cotrend/README.md

     Extending Decoders with an Integrated Encoder
 </p>

 This repo holds the code for training encoders that embed the final hidden state from large decoder models.
 To our knowledge, CoTrEnD is the first architecture to leverage a contrastive loss to train an encoder from a decoder.
+It was developed as part of the 24h [Meta LLAMA-3 hackathon May 2024](https://devpost.com/software/cotrend) by [Abhishek Singh](https://github.com/abhisheksingh-7), [Arthur Böök](https://github.com/ArthurBook), and [Wian Stipp](https://github.com/WianStipp).

 ## Motivation
 The motivation behind the CoTrEnD project is to utilize on the rich hidden states that are generated within large decoders.
 Rather than separating the embedder from the decoder as one typically would in a RAG approach, CoTrEnD integrates the encoder on top of the decoder.
 This allows the encoder to leverage the semantic information already captured within the decoder's hidden states.